Advanced Vocab Words - Set 8 Flashcards

 101

-# Which vocabulary word means the following? adj. occurring occasionally and without pattern ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. occurring occasionally and without pattern ## Footnote *Hint: starts with "s"*

 sporadic ## Footnote synonyms: random, scattered, seldom, intermittent, occasional The _sporadic_ rain made planning difficult.